 - Weather Conditions – Check the current weather conditions the day you leave.
-Make sure to pack appropriate gear for winter camping or camping in the rain if needed.
+Make sure to pack appropriate gear for the weather.
 And, if snow or other weather makes your planned route at all unsafe, pick an alternate route or reschedule your trip.

 - Expected Terrain – The type of terrain you expect to encounter dictates what gear you need and how much water to pack.
 Dry, hot, open terrain requires more water while a wet, soggy, rainy environment requires wet weather camping gear.